MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

   automatically remove any packages that were dependencies of previous versions of your packages but are no longer needed by the new versions.

-The second is "more dangerous" as you have to make sure that none of the removed packages will impact your computer.
+The second command is "more dangerous" as you have to make sure that none of the removed packages will impact your computer.
 Use it with caution.

 > :warning: **A word of caution:** do not install or upgrade packages without at
 > least a basic understanding of what they do and how they might be used by your